DannieBGoode/summit-advisors/_en_posts/2025-12-01-tax-residency-in-andorra-2025-types-of-residence-permits-requirements-and-a-complete-guide-to-living-and-paying-taxes-in-the-principality-of-andorra.md

 #### Investors and rentiers

 People earning dividends, interest, or financial investment income enjoy significant exemptions.
 With no wealth tax or tax on unrealized capital gains, net returns can be 25% to 30% higher than in neighboring countries.

+#### Entrepreneurs and business owners

+Business owners who relocate or create a company in Andorra pay a flat 10% corporate tax, and dividends distributed to resident shareholders are exempt.
+The combined burden can be reduced by up to 70% compared to other European countries, without sacrificing legal stability or international reputation.

+#### 8. Additional Advantages of Living in Andorra

+#### Safety and stability

+Andorra is one of the safest countries in the world, with extremely low crime rates and a neutral foreign policy.

+#### High-quality healthcare

+The CASS (Andorran Social Security Fund) covers medical consultations, hospitalization, and treatments.
+It operates with a co-payment system: CASS covers 75%–90%, and the resident covers the rest.
+Private insurance can complement CASS coverage.

+#### Trilingual education and multicultural environment

+The public education system combines Catalan, Spanish, and French, and private schools offer English-language programs.
+This facilitates integration for international families.

+#### Quality of life and nature

+Clean air, mountain landscapes, and a peaceful lifestyle.
+Outdoor activities—skiing, hiking, cycling—are part of daily life.

+#### Competitive cost of living

+Living costs are about 20% lower than in major European capitals.
+Housing, food, and transportation are more affordable, though imported goods may be slightly more expensive.